Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

 <span style="font-size: 22px; ">Add Credit-DDA_Teller</span> *API Explorer > Transactions > Credit Service*

-- Added the following new fields so that the teller or supervisor can override transactions as when required:
+- Added the following new fields so that a teller or supervisor can override the transaction when required:
 	- OvrdExceptionData
 	- OvrdExceptionData/OverrideException
 	- OvrdExceptionData/OverrideException/SubjectRole